ebaymademepoor/django_milestone_project_myTeam/README.md

 Link https://circletype.labwire.ca/

-REASON - Circle type is a js library that can cureve words contained with the template.
+REASON - Circle type is a js library that can curve words contained within the template.
 I used this to curve the names on the back of the shirts that represent each user to give the shirts a more authentic look.